AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2022-08-16 UPDATE : New version of JetsonSky for both Linux & Windows.
+Mainly bugs fix for mono camera treatments.
+Version is now 14.05

 **** 2022-08-14 UPDATE : New version of JetsonSky for both Linux & Windows.
 Small changes (bugs fix).
 Version is now 14.03

 **** 2022-08-09 UPDATE : New libraries from ZWO SDK (V1.26) uploaded for both Linux & Windows versions